First

 There is medium ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at very acute angle, so their combined tidal force is moderate.

-The Moon is 7 days young.
-Earth's natural satellite is moving through the first part of current synodic month.
+The Moon is 7 days young and navigating through the first part of the current synodic month.
 This is lunation 64 of Meeus index or 1017 from Brown series.

 The length of the current synodic month is 1 hour and 22 minutes shorter than the mean synodic month length.
 It is 4 hours and 47 minutes longer compared to 21st century's shortest synodic month length.

-9 days after point of perigee on 8 March 2005 at 03:42 in ♒ Aquarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 2 days, until the Moon reaches the point of next apogee on 19 March 2005 at 22:54 in ♋ Cancer.
+9 days since point of perigee on 8 March 2005 at 03:42 in ♒ Aquarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 2 days until the Moon reaches the point of next apogee on 19 March 2005 at 22:54 in ♋ Cancer.

 The Moon is 401 990 km (249 785 mi) away from Earth and getting further over the next 2 days until the point apogee when Earth-Moon distance is going to be 404 848 km (251 561 mi).

-4 days after ascending node on 12 March 2005 at 17:37 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 9 days, until the lunar orbit crosses from North to South in descending node on 27 March 2005 at 05:15 in ♎ Libra.
+4 days after ascending node on 12 March 2005 at 17:37 in ♈ Aries the Moon is positioned north of the ecliptic over the following 9 days until the lunar crosses the ecliptic again from North to South in descending node on 27 March 2005 at 05:15 in ♎ Libra.

-12 days since the previous standstill on 5 March 2005 at 04:40 in ♑ Capricorn when the Moon has reached South declination of ∠-28.257°, the lunar orbit is extending northward over the next day to face maximum declination of ∠28.325° at the point of next northern standstill on 18 March 2005 at 08:25 in ♋ Cancer.
+12 days since the last southern standstill on 5 March 2005 at 04:40 in ♑ Capricorn when the Moon has reached South declination of ∠-28.257° the lunar orbit is extending northward over the next day to face maximum declination of ∠28.325° at the point of next northern standstill on 18 March 2005 at 08:25 in ♋ Cancer.

 In 8 days on 25 March 2005 at 20:58 in ♍ Virgo the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.